AndrewCheung360/Street-Fighter/README.md

 ### Usage

 - Go to main.py and run the program to launch the game
-- To switch from local to multiplayer, go to FightScene.py under the scenes folder and change the value from "local" to "multiplayer"
+- There are 3 modes: localLaptop, localKeyboard, and multiplayer.
+To switch modes, go to FightScene.py under the scenes folder and change the value of mode to the respective mode to be run.
 - Check here for the input keys \_\_\_\_ or go to MoveStates.py under the characters folder to find or modify the keyboard inputs.

-### Demo

-- Below is a demo for how this project works:

 ## Upcoming Features and Fixes (Work in Progress)

 This project is still ongoing.
 Here are some known issues and upcoming features that will be fixed or implemented in the near future:

 - Multiplayer mode on the same network
+- Sizing and Positions for different screen sizes
 - Special Moves
 - Throws
 - More Characters